BrentBaccala/collaborate/README.md

    If you're following the example, PORT is 6101.

+   If you get `handler exception: [Errno 13] Permission denied` from the `websockify` (you'd have to run it without the `-D` option to see any messages from it at all), double-check the permissions on your SSL files.

 1. Inside the teacher (and the student) desktops, you probably want to run `gnome-settings-daemon` in background, to permit control over the display fonts.

    You might need to install the program: `sudo apt install gnome-settings-daemon`.

    I then like to run `gsettings set org.gnome.desktop.interface font-name 'Monospace 16'` to set the fonts on the menus.
 The title bar fonts are set in the FVWM config file.
+The font used by `gnome-terminal` can be set either from its preferences dialog or by running `gsettings set org.gnome.desktop.interface monospace-font-name 'Monospace 16'.

    You can also install and run `gnome-tweak-tool`, which is a GUI interface to these settings.